Few things impress like an amazing guitar solo.

 Plini – Electric Sunrise

-Plini Roessler-Holgate is unlike any other guitar player.
+Plini Roessler-Holgate is unlike any other guitar player (though we still included him in our list of bands like Polyphia).
 He’s not about showing off at all.
-He takes to write and compose his musical pieces so that they could be enjoyable on their own.
+He likes to write and compose his musical pieces so that they could be enjoyable on their own.

 With a piece like “Electric Sunrise,” you have plenty of technical challenges, especially with all of its lead parts.
 You’ll need to have a very trained fretting hand to perform this one.